hamzaaboutaleb/Machine-Learning-Algorithms/Algorithms_theory/Interview questions.md

 2. [****Two-Way ANOVA****](https://www.geeksforgeeks.org/maths/two-way-anova/)

 When conducting ANOVA tests we typically calculate an F-statistic and compare it to a critical value or use it to calculate a p-value.

+- What is the difference between descriptive and inferential statistics ?
+---
+Descriptive Statistics aims to summarize and present the features of a given dataset , while inferential statistics leverages sample data to make estimates or test hypotheses about a larger population .<br>
+Descriptive statistics :
+it describe the key aspects or characteristics of a dataset :
+1. Measures of Central tendecy